 (e) This section shall not apply to administrative meetings, breakfast meetings, open discussions, or other gathering of the Council when no official action is expected to take place; provided, that no official action may be taken at such meetings.

-(f) Notice for hearings or roundtables shall be provided pursuant to Rules 501 and 421(d), respectively.
+(f) Notice for hearings or roundtables shall be provided pursuant to Rule 421.

 374. RECORD OF MEETINGS.

-(a) Except as provided in subsection (e) of this section, all meetings, whether open or closed, shall be recorded electronically.
-In accordance with Rule 808, the electronic recording shall be produced and maintained by the Secretary; provided, that if a recording is not possible, detailed minutes of the meetings shall be kept by the Secretary.
+(a) Except as provided in subsection (c) of this section, all meetings, whether open or closed, shall be recorded electronically.
+In accordance with Rule 807 and 808, the electronic recording shall be produced and maintained by the Secretary; provided, that if a recording is not possible, detailed minutes of the meetings shall be kept by the Secretary.

 (b) If a meeting is open:

-(1) Copies of the records shall be provided to the public or any requester at his or her expense.
+(1) Copies of the records shall be provided to the public or any requester at his or her expense;

-(2) A copy of the minutes shall be made available to the public or requester no more than 3 business days after the meeting.
+(2) A copy of the draft minutes shall be made available to the public or requester no more than 3 business days after the meeting; and

 (3) A copy of the full record, including any recording or transcript, shall be made available no later than 7 business days after the meeting.